 6 Best Places to Put Your Emergency Account:

 If you want to keep your money absolutely safe but earn higher interest than you can at a local bank, seriously consider online bank accounts.

 In today’s world of electronic money, you can often get access to your funds from an online account just as quickly as you can from a local bank branch.

 In fact, most provide various options for you to get your money, including transferring it into a checking account at a local bank.

 The interest online banks pay on your savings are a welcome relief from the fractional rates being paid at local banks.

-- CIT Bank currently pays 2.45% APY on its Savings Builder account.
+- CIT Bank currently pays up to 2.30% APY on its Savings Builder account.

 - Ally Bank currently pays 2.20% APY on all balance tiers on its Online Savings account.